Is a Duffle Bag a Personal Item?

 Most major airlines allow you to bring one carry on and one personal item in the cabin with you.
-Planned right, you can use that personal item as overflow from your carry on and avoid baggage fees.
+If you plan ahead, you can use that personal item as “overflow” from your carry on and avoid baggage fees.

-What’s allowed onboard as your personal item varies as each airline has its own rules.
+What’s allowed onboard as your personal item varies by airline.
+Every airline has its own rules about personal items.
 In this article, I’ll cover what’s generally allowed as a personal item, whether a duffle bag falls under that allowance, and what to pack in your personal item.

 What is a Personal Item?

-General rule for this personal item is simple: The bag must fit below the seat in front of you.
+The general rule for personal items is simple: the bag must fit under the seat in front of you.